steDamiano/EV-sound-classification-dataset/README.md

 ## Description
-This respository contains the code to generate a dataset containing audio clips of emergency vehicle sounds for audio classification purpose.
+This repository contains the code to generate a dataset containing audio clips of emergency vehicle sounds for audio classification purpose.
 The synthetic data generation procedure is build on top of the *pyroadacoustics* [1,2] simulator, that is used to simulate acoustic propagation in a traffic scenario for both static and dynamic sound sources.

-The acoustic scene, defined in `simulator.py`, contains a mixture of static and dynamic noise sources randomply located (and moving) within a circle with radius 100m, and one sound source emitting an emergency signal (i.e. either a car honking or a siren) moving on a random trajectory within the same area.
+The acoustic scene, defined in `simulator.py`, contains a mixture of static and dynamic noise sources randomly located (and moving) within a circle with radius 100m, and one sound source emitting an emergency signal (i.e. either a car honking or a siren) moving on a random trajectory within the same area.
 The emergency sound and the background noise are summed with an SNR in the range $[-30, 0]\,\mathrm{dB}$.

 The repository contains three scripts:
 - `create_folder_structure.py` contains the code to generate the required folder in which the input and output files will be stores